sebastiandine/openNES-Pong/README.md

 This is the second entry of the openNES project series which aims to rebuild classic video games for the Nintendo Entertainment System, on an open source basis.
-The purpose of these projects is to get more enthusiastic people into programming for the NES by providing code examples and a starting points for making new games from the scratch.
+The purpose of these projects is to get more enthusiastic people into programming for the NES by providing code examples and a starting point for making new games from the scratch.